spring-projects/spring-retry/README.md

-Spring Retry is released under the non-restrictive Apache 2.0 license and follows a very standard Github development process, using Github tracker for issues and merging pull requests into the master branch.
+Spring Retry is released under the non-restrictive Apache 2.0 license and follows a very standard Github development process, using Github tracker for issues and merging pull requests into the main branch.
 If you want to contribute even something trivial, please do not hesitate, but do please follow the guidelines in the next paragraph.